What is Gateway?

 The OGC Gateway process:

-- adds a second level of assurance
+- adds a third level of assurance

 - increases confidence in alignment of projects with Government strategic objectives